MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-cs-rpa.md

 ### Install and configure Power Automate Desktop

-Click on [this link](https://go.microsoft.com/fwlink/?linkid=2102613.) to install the Power Automate Desktop app on the machine that will run the automation then follow the installation wizard.
+1. Download [Power Automate Desktop](https://go.microsoft.com/fwlink/?linkid=2102613) onto the machine that will run the automation then follow the installation wizard.

-Here is the [detailed guide to install Power Automate Desktop](https://docs.microsoft.com/power-automate/desktop-flows/setup#install-power-automate-desktop-on-your-device) on your device.
+1. Follow the steps in the [detailed guide to install Power Automate Desktop](https://docs.microsoft.com/power-automate/desktop-flows/setup#install-power-automate-desktop-on-your-device) onto your device.

-1. Make sure you switch the machine setting from Power Automate Desktop to the correct environment that you will install the solution to
+1. Change the machine settings from Power Automate Desktop to the environment to which  you will install the solution.

     ![](./media/dynamics365-cs-rpa/6471971efe1166ab36bcee9a86e77877.png)

-1. Log in <http://powerautomate.microsoft.com/manage/flows> to create a test a cloud flow with a manual trigger.
+1. [Log in](http://powerautomate.microsoft.com/manage/flows) and confirm you can create a test cloud flow with a manual trigger.

     ![](./media/dynamics365-cs-rpa/07e8395e96421fad5c15c3634fe5ec6b.png)